 The more concise your copy, the better.
 In this age of ever-shortening attention spans, it’s important to tell your story and compel your audience in as few words as possible.
 Make sure to read over your copy once it’s written and take out any unnecessary words or phrases and simplify over-complicated language where needed.

 Your CTA should convince readers that they have to click your link and learn more.
 Encourage your followers to click your link with phrases like “learn more” or “get the details” or “sign up today”.

 7. Work closely with your design team.

 Copy can compel readers to click but great design is what stops people from scrolling.
 Work with your design team to ensure that design is part of the plan from conception to execution.
-Social media image guidelines differ per channel, so it’s important to follow best practices for image sizing.
+Social media image and video guidelines vary per platform, so it’s important to follow best practices for sizing.